Brain wellness is the set of well-being processes found in the S.P.E.C.I.E.S. model that are connected to the human nervous system.

 Social Brain: our brain’s ability to create and keep social relationships with other people (family, friends, peers).

-Psychological or Brain Biology: the ability to keep our brain in a good physical health, without fatigue or physical stress, by adopting healthy habits (as regards nutrition, for example), and by avoiding bad routines (like smoking, drugs, alcohol).
+Psychological or Brain Biology: the ability to keep our brain in good physical health, without fatigue or physical stress, by adopting healthy habits (as regards nutrition, for example), and by avoiding bad routines (like smoking, drugs, alcohol).

 Brain and career or work: our brain’s ability to continuously make and keep satisfying decisions, both in work and education situations.